charlotte1404/brookestypography/_posts/2020-10-12-writing-in-romance-vs-horror.md

 https://www.whatfontis.com/Largo-SB-Light-OT.font

 When comparing the typography used in The Notebook, a romance film, to that used in a film in the horror genre, such as The Exorcist, the many differences in style choices are instantly recognizable.
+The film poster for the Exorcist uses the typography choice named "Neo Argonaut 2", which is relatively high in contrast, and has a lot of serifs on the letters, such as on the "T".